 8 weeks (Fall semester)

 This course is an online, asynchronous course, which means it has no required real-time interactions between instructor and students.
 Please note, this is different than independent study; assignments and discussions must be completed by indicated due dates.
-You will be required to contribute to online discussion boards, submit weekly journals and complete a final project, all built to provide you with meaningful feedback and materials to use within your own classroom.
+You will be required to contribute to online discussion boards, submit weekly journals and complete a final project, all built to provide you with meaningful feedback and materials to use within your own educational setting.

 By the end of this course, you will have: